jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 It's undeniably hairy in a few places, but I think it's easily worth it: we now have fast, efficient, end-to-end-declarative deployments!
 If you've made it this far, thank you very much for reading.
 If you have any comments/questions/feedback, please feel free to reach out.

+Thanks to [Dennis Gosnell](https://functor.tokyo/) and [Viktor Kronvall](https://github.com/considerate/) for proof-reading drafts of this post.